CarloWood/cairowindow/README.md

 * ``LinePiece`` : Defined by two Point's (from and to).
 * ``Point`` : Defined by an x and y coordinate (double).
 * ``Rectangle`` : Describes a rectangle with an (optional) offset relative to the main Window.
-* ``StrokeExtents`` : Another rectangle object, used to keep track of what area needs to be redrawn for a given `LayerRegion` upon expose.
-* ``IntersectRectangle`` : Another rectangle object, most suitable to find intersections between rectangles.
 * ``Text`` : A Point and a std::string.

 In namespace `cairowindow::plot` we currently have: